“That’s a symphony in a sandwich” is how Anthony Bourdain described the most famous Vietnamese sandwich called the Bánh Mì.

-With so much delicious food to eat and so little time, we did not have the chance to personally eat at all the bánh mì addresses that were shared with us.
+With so much delicious food to eat and so little time, we did not have the chance to personally eat at all the bánh mì addresses that we had.

-If you are in Saigon and on the hunt for the best bánh mì, here are some additional places to explore in Saigon.
+So, if you are in Saigon, and on the hunt for the best bánh mì in Ho Chi Minh city, here are some additional places to explore.

 Bánh My 37